-Veterans' Benefits are available to eligible students upon acceptance to Baker College..
-Such students must complete the necessary paperwork in the Military Education Group.
-Prospective students should contact the Military Education Office as soon as possible.
-The Military Education Group will help students initiate and process the benefit paperwork.
+Veterans' Benefits are available to eligible students upon acceptance to Baker College.
+Such students must complete the necessary paperwork as part of the admissions process.
+Prospective students should contact the Admissions Office as soon as possible.
+The Admissions Advisor will help students initiate the benefit paperwork.
+Once the initial paperwork is submitted, students will work with the Military Education Group (email: vet2vet@baker.edu) for additional benefit needs.

-Baker College is approved to train eligible veterans and their dependents under Chapters 30, 31, 33, 35, 1606, and certain other types of veterans' benefits.
+Baker College is approved to train eligible veterans and their dependents under Chapters 30, 31, 33, 36, 1606, and certain other types of veterans' benefits.
 If you are a veteran or dependent and would like more information regarding VA benefits, go to www.gibill.va.gov.